-Can I reclaim goods from a customer that does not pay?
+Can I reclaim goods from customers that don’t pay?

-If you have provided goods to a customer and that customer refuses to pay, then you are within your rights to just go and take those goods back, right?
+If you have provided goods to a customer and that customer refuses to pay!
+Are you are within your rights to just go and take those goods back?
 You might think so but thanks to the Sale of Goods Act 1979, it is not nearly as clear cut as that.

 The 38 year old law states that once ‘goods’ have been ‘delivered’, the ‘title’ or ownership of those goods passes to the customer, which makes retrieving them yourself more than a little murky, legally speaking.

 It can be a very frustrating situation especially when you have provided goods or a service in good faith, then you have a customer who has the temerity to fob you off for payment.